bernieplug/eepelican/content/blog/registering-mws.md

 7. Once the invitation is sent, you should receive an email from services@efficientera.com containing a confirmation code.

 8. Return to the User Permissions page in Seller Central.
 You should now see the pending user email with a confirmation code displayed.
-This step could sometimes take upto 48 hours.
+This step could sometimes take up to 48 hours.

     ![Settings](/images/blog/2015/08/scintegration.png)